chriso23/firebase-database-web-sdk/README.md

 Firebase Realtime Database Web Quickstart
 -----------------------------------------
-The Firebase Realtime Database lets you store and sync data between users and devices in real-time using a cloud-hosted, NoSQL database.
+The Firebase Realtime Database lets you store and sync data between users and devices in real-time by using a cloud-hosted, NoSQL database.
 All updated data syncs across connected client devices in milliseconds, and data remains available if your app goes offline, which provides a great user experience regardless of network connectivity.

 Introduction
 ------------
-This quickstart sample contains a step-by-step guide that will help you connect your web app to Firebase, set up the Firebase Realtime Database JavaScript SDK, and configure the database rules to build a simple blogging application that allows authorized users to send and retrieve data in real-time.
+This quickstart sample app contains a step-by-step guide that demonstrates how to connect your web application to Firebase, set up the Firebase Realtime Database JavaScript SDK, and configure the database rules to build a simple blogging application that allows authorized users to post and retrieve data in real-time.

 [Read more about the Firebase Realtime Database](https://firebase.google.com/docs/database/)